 It would appear that the family’s wrongful death lawsuit does have significant traction with this ruling from the Supreme Court.
 Now, the biggest obstacle will be for the family to prove that the county acted negligently when the operator failed to properly label the situation as an emergency.

 Wrongful Death Attorneys in Washington State

 If a loved one has been fatally injured as a result of the negligence of another person or entity, you may have rights to a wrongful death claim.
-To find the value of your case or to schedule a free, no-obligation consultation, contact the Davis Law Group today at 206-727-4000 or contact us online.
+To find the value of your case or to schedule a free, no-obligation consultation with our top-rated personal injury lawyers, contact the Davis Law Group today at 206-727-4000 or contact us online.